Seeed-Studio/Seeed_Arduino_RotaryEncoder/README.md

 This library support Encoder.

 Connect the Encoder to the D2 and D3 pins of the motherboard.You can use other pins if you want.

+###  Usage

+   1.git clone this resp to your Arduino IDE'S libraries directory.

+   2.Run the demo "encoderTest" on examples directory.

 ### Software usage